KMX-Systems/kmx-coding-style/coding-style.md

 # C++ Coding Style and Conventions Guide

 This document outlines the coding standards and best practices for C++ projects targeting **C++11 to C++26** standards.

-Adherence to these guidelines ensures code is correct, readable, maintainable, and highly performant.
+Adherence to these guidelines try to ensure code is correct, readable, maintainable, and highly performant.

 ## I. General Principles